-Pedal through the beautiful terrain of Corbieres vineyards and small villages, before returning to the Canal bike path in Homps, an ancient commercial port, where the regional barrels of wine were loaded into boats for the journey to Bordeaux.
+Pedal beautiful terrain moving thoroughly into the Corbieres vineyards today through typical ancient villages.
+Return first to the Canal bike path in Homps, an ancient commercial port, where the regional barrels of wine were loaded into boats for the journey to Bordeaux.
 The small village today is charming and quite tranquil, making it hard to imagine its busy past.
-You’ll continue along the Canal bike path all the way to Le Somail, with its pretty stone-arch bridges, at which point you leave the canal once again this time, heading south through the olive groves, vineyards, and flowered fields to Narbonne.
+You’ll continue on and off the Canal bike path all the way to Le Somail, with its pretty stone-arch bridges, at which point you leave the canal for good this time, heading south through the olive groves, vineyards, and flowered fields to Narbonne.
 Narbonne, used to be a port town, until centuries of silt built up – it is now 10 miles from the Mediterranean Sea.
-But it reminds us of its previous importance, with its canals, 13th century Cathedral, and Archbishops Palace, Roman Horreum, and, today, a plethora of restaurants and lively squares.
+But it reminds us of its previous importance, with its canals, 13th century Cathedral, and Archbishops Palace, Roman horreum, and, today, a plethora of restaurants and lively squares.

 You may wake up, finish a flaky buttery croissant, and decide to hang out in Narbonne itself today.
 There is lots to see, and we provide a small self-guided walking tour to help in your explorations.
-But there are two riding options as well today: one, very easy-going, eats up those final 10 miles to the sea on a great bike path, bringing you to the fantastic beaches of Le Gruissan or Port la Nouvelle – a refreshing contrast with these beaches and those of the Côte d’Azur is the lack of commercialisation: there’s no paying to get on the beach, no shelling out again for parasols and sunbeds.
-Just lovely golden sand and the lapping waves of the Mediterranean.
-Alternately, a slightly more rolling loop ride brings you to the 1000-year old Fontefroide Abbey, where you can visit, and enjoy some of their wines with your lunch.
+But there are two riding options as well today: one, very easy-going and slightly shorter, eats up those final 10 miles to the sea on a great bike path, bringing you to the fantastic sandy beaches of Le Gruissan – a refreshing contrast with these beaches and those of the Côte d’Azur is the lack of commercialisation: there’s no paying to get on the beach, no shelling out again for parasols and sunbeds.
+Just lovely golden sand and the lapping waves of the Mediterranean, as well as an option to visit a salt bed farm.
+Alternately, a slightly more rolling ride brings you to the 1000-year old Fontefroide Abbey, where you can visit the spectacular buildings and gardens, and taste some of their wines.

 After a final breakfast, you can catch the train from Beziers train station for your further travels.
 Bon Voyage!